 To mitigate risk of loan losses, the Association may enter into guarantee arrangements with certain Government Sponsored Enterprises (GSEs), including the Federal Agricultural Mortgage Corporation (Farmer Mac) and state or federal agencies.
 These guarantees generally remain in place until the loans are paid in full or expire and give the Association the right to be reimbursed for losses incurred or to sell designated loans to the guarantor in the event of default (typically four months past due), subject to certain conditions.
-The guaranteed balance of designated loans under these agreements was \$47,461, \$50,552 and \$56,696 at December 31, 2019, 2018 and 2017, respectively.
-Fees paid for such guarantee commitments totaled \$20, \$43 and \$81 for 2019, 2018 and 2017, respectively.
+The guaranteed balance of designated loans under these agreements was \$92,760, \$47,461 and \$50,552 at December 31, 2020, 2019 and 2018, respectively.
+Fees paid for such guarantee commitments totaled \$118, \$20 and \$43 for 2020, 2019 and 2018, respectively.
 These amounts are classified as noninterest expense.

 A restructuring of a debt constitutes a TDR if the creditor, for economic or legal reasons related to the borrower's financial difficulties, grants a concession to the borrower that it would not otherwise consider.
 The following tables present additional information about premodification and post-modification outstanding recorded investment and the effects of the modifications that occurred during the periods presented.
-There were no new TDRs that occurred during the year ended December 31, 2019.
+There were no new TDRs that occurred during the years ended December 31, 2020 and December 31, 2019.

-Year Ended December 31, 2018

-Outstanding Recorded Investment erest essions ncipal cessions ther cessions Total Charg ge-offs

-Pre-modification:

-Real estate mortgage \$ 145 \$ - \$ - \$ 145

-Production and intermediate-term 42 - - 42

-Total \$ 187 \$ - \$ - \$ 187

-Post-modification:

-Real estate mortgage \$ 145 \$ - \$ - \$ 145 \$ -

-Production and intermediate-term 42 - - 42 -

-Total \$ 187 \$ - \$ - \$ 187 \$ -
+Year Ended December 31, 2018 Outstanding Recorded Investment erest essions ıcipal essions ther essions 1 fotal Charg ge-offs Pre-modification: Real estate mortgage Production and intermediate-term Total \$ \$ 145 42 187 \$ \$ \$ \$ - \$ \$ 145 42 187 Post-modification: Real estate mortgage Production and intermediate-term Total \$ 145 42 187 \$ \$ \$ \$ \$ \$ 145 42 187 \$ \$